 w/ Steve Buscemi, Carol Kane, Mark Boone Junior, Chloë Sevigny, Bronson Dudley, Anthony LaPaglia, Debi Mazar, Michael Buscemi, Daniel Baldwin, Mimi Rogers, Eszter Balint

-Trees Lounge is a bar where unemployed mechanic Tommy (Buscemi) spends much of his time.
-Kane (Hester Street, Mafu Cage) is the bartender and Boone (Lonesome Jim) his irritable pal.
-Tommy’s only lucky break is getting to drive an ice cream truck, which leads to a risky relationship with a 17-year-old (Sevigny) whose dad (Baldwin) has anger management issues.
+Trees Lounge is a bar where unemployed mechanic Tommy, played by Steve Buscemi, spends much of his time.
+Carol Kane (Hester Street, Mafu Cage) is the bartender and Mark Boone Junior (Lonesome Jim) his irritable pal.
+Tommy’s only lucky break is getting to drive an ice cream truck, which leads to a risky relationship with a 17-year-old (Chloë Sevigny) whose dad (Daniel Baldwin) has anger management issues.
 Buscemi’s directorial debut is not only as good as any Buscemi fan would expect, it’s even better: ambiguous, bleak, droll, authentic, harsh, and tender.
 The ensemble cast, rivaling Woody Allen and Robert Altman, includes Seymour Cassel, Samuel L. Jackson, Larry Gilliard Jr., Brooke Smith, and several Sopranos (1999–2007) players: Michael Imperioli, John Ventimiglia, Elizabeth Bracco, Suzanne Shepherd.
 Buscemi’s next film is Lonesome Jim (2006).

 The Trotsky (2009) dir.
 Jacob Tierney